codr7/alisp/README.md

 235
 ```

-It looks like the core VM is around 5 times as slow, but we're just getting started.
+It looks like the core VM is around 5 times as slow at the moment.

 ```
   (func fibrec [n:Int] [Int]